JSON to Table

 Omit nested objects

-The nested objects are not included in the output when checked (except when the output column is a JSON column).
+Nested objects in arrays are not included in the output when checked (except when the output column is a JSON column).
 This is sometimes desirable as sub-objects are extracted into separate levels.
-See also examples above.
+Consider an example input table with the following JSON rows:

 Input Ports